 But Patterson says DMEA’s members believe local power generation is key to keeping rates low in the long-run.
 With the cost of coal becoming increasingly uncertain, and the cost of renewables like solar falling, it makes sense for the co-op to develop the resources in its own backyard.
 “We’ve been trying to negotiate with Tri-State on this without success,” Patterson said.

 So last year, DMEA went to the Federal Energy Regulatory Commission, or FERC, to ask if they could buy more than 5 percent of their power from local sources — despite their contract.
 FERC said they could.
-In fact, a federal law called the Public Utilities Regulatory Policies Act of 197required it to.
+In fact, a federal law called the Public Utilities Regulatory Policies Act of 1978 required it to.
 The law, passed during the 1970s energy crisis, was intended to promote small-scale renewable energy development.

 Tri-State wasn’t happy, and went back to FERC.
 It wants to recoup costs by charging co-ops like DMEA for buying more local power.
 In June, FERC rejected the request.
 Tri-State is appealing, with support from a number of the other co-ops it serves, which worry about rising costs.
 And because many wholesalers like Tri-State have similar contracts with rural co-ops, Boughey said the outcome could affect rural utilities nationwide: “What’s happening in Colorado could play out across the country with other cooperatives.”